Proud Member of Landscape Illinois. Member Directory

 David Eubanks Shoreline Restoration

-Most landscape contractors avoid shoreline restoration.
+Most landscape contractors avoid shoreline work.
 It’s specialized work requiring understanding of erosion patterns, wave dynamics, native wetland species, and bioengineering techniques.
 Easier to install patios or mow lawns.
 We’ve restored lakefront properties throughout Lake County since the late 1990s when even fewer contractors worked on shorelines.
-That experience means recognizing erosion causes most people miss, knowing which stabilization methods actually work versus looking good initially then failing, and understanding how restored shorelines perform through multiple storm seasons and ice cycles.
-Specialization matters when your property literally erodes into the water without proper intervention.
+That experience means recognizing erosion causes most people miss, knowing which stabilization methods actually work versus looking good initially then failing, and understanding how restored shorelines perform through multiple storm seasons and winter ice cycles.
+Specialization matters when your shore literally erodes into the water without proper intervention.

 Storm Events Test Everything